wyattbiker/tutorial/README.md

 $$
 \begin{align}\huge
 abc \cr xyz \cr
-This is the first line.\cr This is the second line. y = \text{if } x > 0 \text{ then } x^2
+This is the first line.\cr This is the second line. \cr y = \text{if } x > 0 \text{ then } x^2
 \end{align}
 $$